sli25/CWA/README.md

-# CWA
-CWA - Check if Windows is Activated
+# CWA - Check if Windows is Activated
 This is a little reference to check if your Windows copy is activated for C#.

 # USAGE